-a certified signal employee under the influence of alcohol or drugs, it stands to reason that they could likely show up to work for another craft, such as a locomotive engineer or conductor, under the influence as well.
-Thus, it makes sense for an individual's alcohol or drug violations as a certified signal employee to impact their eligibility to work in another craft that requires certification and vice versa.
-With respect to revocable events that do not involve alcohol or drugs, FRA finds that the tasks performed by a certified signal employee are so inherently different from the tasks performed in another certified craft, such as an operating crew member, that it does not automatically follow that a person's revocable event as a certified signal employee indicates they are more likely to also have a revocable event while performing in another craft.
-Thus, FRA is taking the position that the revocation of a signal employee certificate which does not involve alcohol or drugs should not affect that person's eligibility to work in another railroad craft requiring certification, and vice versa.
-However, FRA solicits comments on this issue.
+FRA's reasoning for this line of delineation between revocable events that involve alcohol and drugs and those that do not is rooted in railroad safety.
+If someone shows up to work as a dispatcher under the influence of alcohol or drugs, it stands to reason that they could likely show up to work for another certified craft, such as a locomotive engineer or conductor, under the influence as well.
+Thus, it makes sense for an individual's alcohol or drug violations as a dispatcher to impact their eligibility to work in another craft that requires certification and vice versa.
+With respect to revocable events that do not involve alcohol or drugs, FRA finds that the tasks performed by a dispatcher are so inherently different from the tasks performed in another certified craft, such as an operating crew member, that it does not automatically follow that a person's revocable event as a dispatcher indicates that they are more likely to also have a revocable event while performing in another certified craft.
+Thus, FRA is taking the position that a revocation of a dispatcher certificate which does not involve alcohol or drugs should not affect that person's eligibility to work in another railroad craft requiring certification, and vice versa.
+However, FRA requests comments on

-Paragraphs (f) and (g) would prohibit a railroad from denying or revoking a signal employee's certification just because their attempt at certification or recertification in another railroad craft, such as locomotive engineer or conductor, was denied and vice versa.
-Paragraph (h) would allow a railroad to issue a single certificate to an individual who is certified in multiple railroad crafts that require certification.
-If a railroad exercises this option, it must ensure that the single certificate contains all of the components required for that craft.
-Alternatively, railroads are also welcome to issue multiple certificates to an individual who is certified in multiple crafts (one certificate for each craft).
-Thus, if a person is certified as both a signal employee and conductor, the railroad could issue the person a single certificate for both crafts or it could issue one signal employee certificate and one conductor certificate.
+Paragraphs (g) and (h) of this section would prohibit a railroad from denying or revoking a dispatcher's certification just because their attempt at certification or recertification in another railroad craft, such as locomotive engineer or conductor, was denied, and vice versa.
+Paragraph (i) of this section would allow a railroad to issue a single certificate to a person who is certified in multiple railroad crafts that require certification.
+If a railroad exercises this option, it must ensure that the single certificate contains all of the components required for each craft.
+Alternatively, railroads are also welcome to issue multiple certificates to a person who is certified in multiple crafts (one certificate for each craft).
+Thus, if a person is certified as both a dispatcher and conductor, the railroad could issue the person a single certificate containing both crafts or it could issue one dispatcher certificate and one conductor certificate.

-Finally, paragraph (i) of this section denotes that if a person is certified in multiple crafts and they are involved in a revocable event, that event can only lead to the revocation of a certificate for a single railroad craft.
-The railroad would be required to determine which certificate should be revoked based on the work the individual was performing at the time of the event.
+Finally, paragraph (j) of this section denotes that if a person is certified in multiple crafts and they are involved in a revocable event, that event can only lead to the revocation of a certificate for a single railroad craft.
+The railroad must determine which certificate should be revoked based on the work the individual was performing at the time of the event.
 In such instances, while the railroad may only revoke a certificate for a single craft, that revocation could affect a person's eligibility to perform other crafts.
-For example, if a person who is certified as a signal employee and a conductor violates § 246.303(e)(11) while on duty as a signal employee, the railroad should only revoke the person's signal employee certification.
-The person's conductor certification could not be revoked for the incident that occurred while the individual was on duty as a signal employee.
-However, as discussed in paragraph (d)(1) of this section, this person would not be able to work as a conductor while their signal employee certificate was revoked for this offense.
+For example, if a person who is certified as a dispatcher and a conductor, violates 49 CFR 219.101 while on duty as a dispatcher, the railroad should only revoke the individual's dispatcher certification.
+The person's conductor certificate cannot be revoked for the incident that occurred while the person was on duty as a dispatcher.
+However, as discussed in paragraph (d)(1) of this section, this person would not be able to work as a conductor while their dispatcher certificate was revoked for this offense.

-Section 246.215 Railroad Oversight Responsibilities
+Section 245.215 Railroad Oversight Responsibilities